If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 There is a 30-day free trial, after which it costs $19 – $69/year to join.

-Songtradr offers a global marketplace where you can distribute, license, and monetize your lyrics.
+Songtradr is one of the global marketplace lyrics websites where you can distribute, license, and monetize your lyrics.

 You can be discovered by major brands looking for music to play on TV, films, streaming platforms, and social media.